AI Governance Framework

 Enterprise AI governance requires more than conceptual guidance.
 It requires implementation mechanisms that scale across teams and products.

-An enterprise AI governance framework should support multiple models and datasets, change management, supplier and third-party artifact review, internal audit readiness, system-level traceability, and regulator and customer documentation.
+An enterprise framework should support multiple models and datasets, change management, supplier and third-party artifact review, internal audit readiness, system-level traceability, and regulator and customer documentation.
 This is particularly important as AI systems move from experimentation into production workflows.

 AI governance framework and compliance